 About the MLS Summer Library Program:

 The Summer Library Program has a long history in Massachusetts.
-The Massachusetts Library System and our partners provide financial and administrative support.
+The Massachusetts Library System and our partners provide financial and administrative support for the program .
 Massachusetts is a member of the Collaborative Library Summer Program, a consortium of over 45 states that work together to provide a high quality program to members every year.
 Massachusetts has provided its member public libraries with an online tool to compliment their library programs since 2007.
 Grant funds administered by the Massachusetts Board of Library Commissioners are used to license this tool.
 In 2013, over 30,000 people used the online tool exclusively to participate in their library’s program.
 The Summer Library Program is a Core Service offered by the Massachusetts Library System.

 About MLS: